 - Descriptive: monitor the performance of key activities such as marketing, sales & service to optimize costs.

-- Diagnostic: identify the lucrative customer segments.
+- Diagnostic: identify the most profitable customer segments.

 - Value Proposition: to create value propositions for customers, partners or employees.

 - Business Model: to identify possible fields of application